bguiz/kndrck.co/content/posts/practical_guide_build_zk_dapps.md

 ## Environment and Tooling

-These days, because of the advance tooling and powerful abstractions, web developers need not understand the [HTTP protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) in order to build web applications (though it might be helpful to understand the protocol to better structure and debug your application, it is not required).

-Just like web development, zero knowledge development has reached a tipping point in the recent years where there is sufficient tooling which allows developers (who don't necessarily have the math background in cryptography, e.g. me) to build applications ultilizing zero knowledge proofs.
+Just like how you don't need to understand the HTTP procotol to do web development these days, zero knowledge dApp development has sufficient modern tooling that allows developers who don't necessarily have the math background in cryptography (e.g. me), to build applications ultilizing zero knowledge proofs.

-My recommended programming languages/tools would be `JavaScript/TypeScript` as it has a very rich ecosystem and support for interacting with Ethereum, `solidity` for writing your smart contracts, `truffle` to deploy your smart contracts, and [`circom`](https://github.com/iden3/circom) for writing zero knowledge proof circuits (there's tooling to convert `circom` circuits to be `solidity` compatible).
+My recommended programming languages/tools would be:

+- `JavaScript/TypeScript` as it has a very rich ecosystem and support for Ethereum
+- `Solidity` for smart contracts due to its maturity and community
+- [`Truffle`](https://www.trufflesuite.com/docs/truffle/quickstart) to deploy your smart contracts
+- [`Circom`](https://github.com/iden3/circom) for writing zero knowledge proof circuits

 # Zero Knowledge Circuits